tonomoshia/learning-resources/Contributing.md

 * Community.
 An online place for students to meet other people interested in the topic so they can learn from each other. **#community**
 * News.
 A resource that lets the student track current developments about the topic. **#news**
 * Collection.
 An expert-curated collection of resources for a particular topic (like this one!). **#collection**
+* Course.
+A full course curriculum, typically put together for an educational organization such as a university, or online school. **#course**

 # Example Learning Track